techenby/livewire-best-practices-talk/slides.md

 </div>

 <!--
-At the time when I started using Livewire I was a single dev working at a company with two multi-million dollar music e-commerce stores
+At the time when I started using Livewire I was a solo dev working at a company with two multi-million dollar music e-commerce stores

 I was very interested in simplifying my workflow, and forgetting about Javascript